|Author:||Jill Murphy, last updated by Grainne Hillery|

 Full cost courses

 Some courses are full cost and do not have any reduced fees.
-Please see the course guides on the booking system for individual fee details.
+Please see our online booking system for individual fee details.

 Reduced tuition fees

-Reduced tuition fees are available for anyone who is unwaged and claiming the state pension and/or pension credits
+Reduced tuition fees are available on some courses for anyone who is unwaged and claiming the state pension and/or pension credits

 Full tuition fee concession

 The following groups in receipt of the benefits below do not pay a tuition fee for some non accredited courses (where no formal qualification is attached).
 Where this applies, an administration fee of £35 will be charged for each enrolment.

-If you are eligible for a full tuition fee remission, this will only apply for up to 2 courses at any one time.
+If you are eligible for a ‘Full tuition fee concession’, this will only apply for up to 2 courses at any one time.